Citation, DOI & article data

 Menkes disease, also known as trichopoliodystrophy or kinky hair kinky vessel syndrome, is an X-linked recessive disorder that results in a derangement in copper handling.
 It results in low copper levels and subsequently, deficiency in copper-dependent mitochondrial enzymes.

-Menkes kinky hair syndrome is rare, occurring in 1 case per 300,000 population.
+Menkes disease is rare, occurring in 1 case per 300,000 population.

-Their hair may be fine, silvery and brittle (kinky hair) and connective tissue disturbances lead to doughy skin.
+Signs and symptoms typically appear in infancy.
+Hair may be fine, silvery and brittle (kinky hair) and connective tissue disturbances lead to loose skin.

 There is progressive neurologic deterioration: seizures usually begin in the first few days or months of life with progressive hypotonia and developmental delay in the first year of life.